plone/training/docs/voltoaddons/03-block-view.md

 ```

 Writing components where the `useEffect` triggers network calls can be pretty tricky.
-According to the [rule of hooks], hooks can't be triggered
+According to the [rule of hooks], hooks can't be triggered conditionally.
-conditionally, they always have to be executed.
+They always have to be executed.
-For this reason, it's important to add relevant conditions inside the hook code,
+For this reason, it's important to add relevant conditions inside the hook code.
-so be sure to identify and prepare a way to tell, from inside the hook,
-if the network-fetching action should be dispatched.
+Be sure to identify and prepare a way to tell, from inside the hook, if the network-fetching action should be dispatched.

 ## The React HOC Pattern

 It is a good idea to split the code into generic "code blocks" so that
 behavior and look are separated.
 This has many benefits:
-- it makes components easier to write and test
+- It makes components easier to write and test.
-- it separates business logic into reusable behaviors, etc.
+- It separates business logic into reusable behaviors.

-So, can we abstract the data-grabbing logic?
+Can we abstract the data-grabbing logic?
 Let's write a simple Higher-Order Component (HOC) that does the data grabbing.
-The simplest `HOC` wrapper looks like this:
+The simplest HOC wrapper looks like this:

 ```jsx
 const withFileData = (WrappedComponent) => {